luk27official/cryptoshow/README.md

 Build using Docker: `docker compose --profile <cpu/gpu> build` or `docker buildx bake <cpu/gpu>` (experimental).
 Make sure to specify `--profile gpu` to run with CUDA or `--profile cpu` to run on CPU.

-If you want the build to be faster, create an `.env` file and set `BUILD_TARGET=fast` to skip the download of the ESM-2 model.
-This is useful for faster builds after the first full build when developing the app.

 For monitoring, also include `--profile monitoring`.

 ## Run